No Suffering Required

 From perimenopause to the end of menstruation (menopause generally defined as one full year of no periods) can takes between 2 and 5 years.
 Hormone production overall decreases during this phase.
 Periods become more and more irregular, and may become heavier or scantier, longer or shorter.
 Ovulation may or may not occur.
 As ovarian follicle and ovulation dwindle, and eventually cease, estrogen and progesterone production dips.
 This causes the symptoms of menopausal syndrome.

-How does acupuncture treat menopause symptoms?
+How does acupuncture address your menopause symptoms?

 While the orthodox bio-medical perspective sees decreasing hormone levels that lead to the symptoms of night sweating, hot flashes, urogenital changes, low libido, depression and fatigue, oriental medicine has a different perspective.
 By identifying and treating relative imbalances in states of yin and yang, and qi and blood, and the organs and systems, acupuncture can help reduce symptoms of perimenopause and menopause, making this transition less uncomfortable.